ClearTables/ClearTables/README.md

 An [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) multi-backend style designed to simplify consumption of OSM data for rendering, export, or analysis.

+ClearTables is currently under rapid development, and schema changes will frequently require database reloads.

 ## Requirements ##

 - [osm2pgsql 0.88.0](https://github.com/openstreetmap/osm2pgsql) or later.
 The multi-backend is used, which 0.86.0 does not support.